-Shopping in Belgium is a pleasure, with shops in affluent Belgian cities – such as shopping in Brussels and Antwerp – selling everything from high-end designer wear to no-nonsense (yet stylish) household goods.
-Belgium’s shopping has reasonable prices and a decent supply of international goods and foods, which is good news for foreigners shopping in Belgium.
+Shopping in Belgium is a pleasure.
+Shops in affluent Belgian cities – such as shopping in Brussels and Antwerp – sell everything from high-end designer wear to no-nonsense (yet stylish) household goods.
+Belgium’s shopping has reasonable prices and a decent supply of international goods and foods; it’s all good news for foreigners shopping in Belgium.

 Shopping in Belgium

 As a rule, shops are generally open Monday to Saturday, with many inner-city shops preferring a 10am opening.
-They are exceptionally open on certain Sundays allowed by law, for example the two Sundays before Christmas and New Year, although you will see several independent shops open most Sundays, as well as some supermarkets (typically in the morning only), bakeries and restaurants.
+They are exceptionally open on certain Sundays allowed by law, for example the two Sundays before Christmas and New Year.
+However, you’ll see several independent shops open most Sundays, as well as some supermarkets (typically in the morning only), bakeries and restaurants.

-In Belgium, promotional discounts are only allowed in January and July, so shops need to shift unsold stock fast – which means knockout shopping discounts during these two months.
-Dates are strictly government controlled.
+In Belgium, shops can only offer promotional discounts in January and July.
+Shops need to shift unsold stock fast – which means knockout shopping discounts during these two months.
+The government controls these dates quite strictly.

 There are a number of expat and international shops around, particularly in Brussels.
 For those outside of Brussels, most will take orders online or by phone and offer home delivery.
-Almost every nationality is catered for and it makes things a little easier when trying to find that little slice of home, wherever that may be.
+Almost every nationality will find items from home.
+That makes things a little easier when trying to find that little slice of home, wherever that may be.